cartacioS/AutoML-Ignite-2019/AutomatedML-Ignite-Guide.md

 1. Once the VM is available it will be displayed in the top toolbar.
 You can now run the notebook either by using **Run all** in the toolbar, or by using **Shift+Enter** in the code cells of the notebook.

-1. The Jupyter notebook contain step by-step guidance onconfiguration, training, exploration, and operationalization of an machine learning model.
+1. The Jupyter notebook contains step by-step guidance on configuration, training, exploration, and operationalization of an machine learning model.